-Dave: Great talking with you again, Steve.
+CPL: Great talking with you again, Steve.
 A lot has happened since we did our last interview!
 Let’s start with the big thing: The U.S. Supreme Court decision on the Tennessee Wine & Spirits Retailers Ass’n v.
 Thomas case.
 What will happen next?
 Is this a clear win for retailers that want to ship DTC?

 Steve: There’s a lot to unpack there.
 As has been reported, the U.S. Supreme Court, this past June, ruled unconstitutional a Tennessee law requiring two years of residency in the state before obtaining a state-issued alcohol retailer license.

 A lot of people hoped this would open the floodgates for getting licenses, and immediately allow retailers to do more DTC sales and shipping.
 The first thing we have to remember, though, is that this was not a shipping law.
 It was a law about residency requirements.

 It’s true that the ruling basically stated that the law cannot discriminate against out-of-state retailers.
 There has to be a level playing field.
 But now the real hard work has to begin: Lobbying the states to allow DTC for retailers based on this new interpretation.
 Those laws are likely to be at least a few years away.

 CPL: So, if I’m hearing you right, it will be up to the various states to pass their own laws favorable to DTC.
 Retailers shouldn’t expect to start shipping to states without such laws anytime soon.
 Is that right?